 Sargeant turns the fire off under the stock pot.
 His mother bathed him in a pot no bigger than that.
 In Haven where he was born in the sod house his grandfather built.
-The house he lives in now is much bigger, much better and this town is resplendent compared to Haven, Oklahoma, which, divided and contentious, ate itself alive by 1950.
+The house he lives in now is much bigger, much better and this town is resplendent compared to Haven, Oklahoma, which had gone from feet to belly in sixty years.
+Freedmen who stood tall in 1889 dropped to their knees in 1930 and were crawling by 1948 .
 That is why they are here in this Convent.
 To make sure it never happens again.
 That nothing inside or out brings rot to the one all=black town worth the pain.
-All the others he knew about merged with white towns, or, if they didn't, shriveled into tracery: foundation outlines marked by the way grass grew there, wallpaper turned negative behind missing windowpanes, schoolhouse floors moved aside by elder trees growing toward the bellhousing.
-Five thousand citizens in 1900 becoming twelve hundred by 1930.
-Then five hundred, then eighty as cotton collapsed or railroad companies laid their tracks elsewhere.
-Subsistence farming, once the only bounty a large family needed, became just scrap farming as each married son got his bit which had to be broken up into more pieces for his children until finally the owners of the bits and pieces who had not just walked off in disgust, welcomed any offer from a white speculator, so eager were they to get away and try someplace else.
-A big city this time, or a small town-anywhere that was already built.
+All the others he knew about knuckled to or merged with white towns, otherwise, like Haven, they had shriveled into tracery: foundation outlines marked by the way grass grew there, wallpaper turned negative behind missing windowpanes, schoolhouse floors moved aside by elder trees growing toward the bellhousing.
+One thousand citizens in 1900 becoming five hundred by 1930.
+Then two hundred, then eighty as cotton collapsed or railroad companies laid their tracks elsewhere.
+Subsistence farming, once the only bounty a large family needed. became just scrap farming as each married son got his bit which had to be broken up into more pieces for his children until finally the owners of the bits and pieces who had not just walked off in disgust, welcomed any offer from a white speculator, so eager were they to get away and try someplace else.
+A big city this time, or a small town--anywhere that was already built.